sakib/icepiration/README.md

 Database stuff:

-Ubuntu: sudo apt-get install mysql-server libmysqlclient-dev Run the following commands:
+Ubuntu: sudo apt-get install mysql-server libmysqlclient-dev
+Fedora: yum install python-migrate

+Run the following commands:
 - "sudo mysql"
 - "create database ice;"
-- "create user 'ice'@'localhost' identified by 'password';"
+- "create user 'ice'@'localhost' identified by 'ice';"
 - "grant all privileges on ice.* to 'ice'@'localhost';"
-- "flush privileges"
+- "flush privileges;"
-Quit out of mysql.
+Quit out of mysql with "quit".
 Then run:
-- "python db_create.py"
+- "./migrate.py db migrate"
+- "./migrate.py db upgrade"

-To check the database subsequently, run "mysql -uice -ppassword
+To check the database subsequently, run "mysql -uice -pice" To change database structure, edit ice/models.py, then run migrate and upgrade again.
+If you happen to remove the migrations folder, then run init, migrate, then upgrade.